YongsooHWANG/encoded-logical-circuit/README.md

 This project is licensed under the [BSD-3-Clause](/docs/LICENSE.md)

 ## Acknowledgement

-This work was partly supported by Institute for Information & communications Technology Promotion (IITP) grant funded by the Korea government (MSIT) (No. 2019-0-00003, Research and Development of Core Technologies for Programming, Running, Implementing and Validating of Fault-Tolerant Quantum Computing System & No.2022-0-00463, Development of a quantum repeater in optical ﬁber networks for quantum internet) and the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. NRF-2019M3E4A1080146).
+This work was partly supported by Institute for Information & communications Technology Promotion (IITP) grant funded by the Korea government (MSIT) (No. 2019-0-00003, Research and Development of Core Technologies for Programming, Running, Implementing and Validating of Fault-Tolerant Quantum Computing System.